 The Washington Post reported that one pharmaceutical company that makes synthetic marijuana and had once donated $500,000 dollars to an anti-marijuana legalization group has now applied for and received a Bulk Manufacturer of Controlled Substances license.
 Insys Manufacturing funded an anti-marijuana legalization campaign in 2016 and is now planning to manufacture synthetic marijuana in bulk.

 Executives from Insys Manufacturing were arrested by The FBI for aggressively marketing the deadly and addictive drug fentanyl.
 Fentanyl is an opioid 100 times stronger than heroin.
 The company already has one synthetic marijuana drug called Syndros.
 It was approved by the FDA in 2016 for certain conditions.

 Insys Manufacturing began an awareness campaign on fentanyl by paying medical professionals millions of dollars to lecture at conventions about the drug, promoting the benefits of high doses.
 The founder of the company, John Kapoor, was charged last October with bribery, conspiracy, fraud, and racketeering.

 More doctors were arrested in New York City on Friday for accepting bribes from Insys Manufacturing to prescribe large doses of the addictive opioid.
-The Manhattan U.S. Attorney, Geoffrey S. Berman, said that the defendants prescribed millions of dollars’ worth of fentanyl to patients in exchange for bribes.
+The Manhattan U.S. Attorney, Geoffrey S. Berman, said that the defendants prescribed millions of dollars’ worth of fentanyl to individuals in exchange for bribes.
 The 5 doctors pleaded not guilty and Insys Therapeutics had no comment.